CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/costing-material-and-resources/configuration/overview.md

 # Overview

-This guide provides comprehensive details to ensure the costing function operates correctly in ProcessForce.
-Both SAP Business One and ProcessForce settings must be properly configured for accurate and efficient costing calculations.
+This guide provides comprehensive details to ensure the costing function operates correctly in CompuTec ProcessForce.
+Both SAP Business One and CompuTec ProcessForce settings must be properly configured for accurate and efficient costing calculations.
 The sections below outline the key configuration steps, paths, and considerations.

 ---